 |Individual Rates||2.00% to 5.75%|

 |Property Taxes||0.87% as a percentage of primary home|

-The state of Virginia does have an individual income tax.
-Like most states with income tax, it is calculated on a marginal scale whose range is from 2.0% to 5.75%.
-The highest bracket, 5.75%, beings for income above $17,000.
+Like most states with income tax, Virginia’s is calculated on a marginal scale whose range is from 2.0% to 5.75%.
+The highest bracket, 5.75%, starts at income above $17,000.

 The state of Virginia has a flat Corporate Tax rate of 6.0% for all Corporate Income.
 For other business entities that are flow-thru entities, such as S Corporations, Partnerships, LLCs, etc., since it flows-thru to the individual level, there is no business tax on those entities.
 In other words, the tax is accessed on C Corporations.